evanbrummer/smiteselector/README.md

-# Smite God Selector (9.8)
+# Smite God Selector (9.10)

-Randomly selects a god to play by choosing a random row and column from the god menu. *Now including Ishtar!*
+Randomly selects a god to play by choosing a random row and column from the god menu. *Now including Maui!*

 ### To run this, you need the JDK